zincware/MDSuite/docs/source/_theory/thermal_conductivity.rst

     \mathbf{J}(t) = \frac{1}{V} \left[ \sum_{i=1}^{N_{atoms}} e_i \vec{v}_i - \sum_{i=1}^{N_{atoms}} \mathbf{S}_i \vec{v}_i \right]

 in this case, :math:`e_i`,  :math:`\vec{v}_i` and  :math:`\mathbf{S}_i` are the energy, the velocity vector and the stress tensor of atom :math:`i`, respectively.
-The energy of the atom computed intenally by MDSuite adding the contributions of potential and kinetic.
+The energy of the atom computed internally by MDSuite adding the contributions of potential and kinetic.

 In principle, the summation over atoms can be done at several points of the calculation.
 In the case of MDSuite, we perform the summation for each part of the ensemble